Ryonfill/Ryonfill/README.md

 Repos
 ------------
-Too lazy to link them all here, most of my repos are on my organization, [Vacudons](https:/github.com/Vacudons)
+Most of my repos are on my primary [organization](https:/github.com/Vacudons) where I upload snippets, others will most likely be on my secondary [organization](https://github.com/Discord-Appearances) where I upload themes, don't count on me to make a theme everyday as these take time and effort.

 <!--
 Here are some ideas to get you started: